sanjayssharma/TelecomCdrApi/README.md

                 * Enqueues a Hangfire job (`CdrFileProcessingJobs.ProcessFileFromBlobAsync`) for this specific chunk, passing the chunk's `CorrelationId`.
             * Updates master `JobStatus` to `ProcessingStatus.ChunksQueued` with `TotalChunks` count.
 5. Hangfire jobs process individual files or chunks.

+### Large File Ingestion Flow (Storage Event Triggered and is recommended approach)
+1. Client calls `POST /api/cdr/initiate-direct-upload` with file metadata (name, content type).
+2. API (via `InitiateDirectUploadCommandHandler`):
+    * Generates a unique `JobId`.
+    * Generates a SAS URI for Azure Blob Storage, targeting a path like `{JobId}/{originalFileName.csv}`.
+    * Returns the SAS URI and `JobId` to the client.
+3. Client uses the SAS URI to `PUT` the file directly to Azure Blob Storage.
+4.  **Azure Event Grid & Function (`BlobUploadProcessorFunction`):**
+    * `BlobCreated` event from Azure Storage triggers the `BlobUploadProcessorFunction`.
+    * The function extracts `JobId`, `ContainerName`, `BlobName`, `OriginalFileName` from the event/blob path.
+    * **Sets Blob Metadata**: Updates the uploaded blob's metadata to include `CorrelationId: JobId`.
+    * Triggers `BlobProcessingOrchestrator` (containing `JobId`, blob details).
+5.  **Core Layer (`BlobProcessingOrchestrator`):**
+    * Updates `JobStatus` to `Queued` (or similar).
+    * Starts processing the file using hangfire.
+The file processing is initiated using Hangfire.
+    *While both Durable Functions and Hangfire are viable options for background processing, I’ve chosen Hangfire for its simplicity and ease of reuse.
+Although Durable Functions offer built-in support for managing state and orchestration, Hangfire provides a straightforward and effective solution for our current requirements.*
+    **chunking strategy** (e.g., `FixedSizeChunkingStrategy`) to define logical chunks.
+    * For each chunk, calls `SplitUploadBlobIntoChunksAsync`.
+        * `SplitUploadBlobIntoChunksAsync` reads its assigned part of the blob (using offset/size from `ChunkInfo`), uses `CsvFileProcessingService` for parsing/validation, and saves `CallDetailRecord` / `FailedCdrRecord` batches.
+    * Aggregates results from chunk processing.
+    * Uses `UpdateJobStatusActivityFunction` to persist progress and final status of the job.

 ## 7. Background Processing (Hangfire & Azure Functions)